 Here is an example of how you could respond to positive feedback:

-Hey {Name}!
 I’m X from Company Y. Thanks for taking the time to give feedback on your customer experience.
-We’re so happy to hear that you found the customer support welcoming and friendly.
-Did you know you can get an additional three months of our services for free when you recommend us to a friend?
-If there’s anything we can do to help improve your experience with our company, don’t hesitate to reach out!
+We’re happy to hear that you found the customer support welcoming and friendly.
+Did you know you can get an additional 3 months of service for free when you recommend us to a friend?
+If there’s anything we can do to help improve your experience, don’t hesitate to reach out!"

 Neutral feedback doesn’t show your company in the best light, but it also doesn’t find any fault with the experience you offer.
 For customers who find themselves in this neutral ground, you have the opportunity to brighten their experience and win their loyalty.